 Edward Albee summed up her oeuvre in 1988: — “Boylan observes carefully, and with love.
 [Her] levitating wit is wisely tethered to a humane concern….
 I often broke into laughter, and was now and again, struck with wonder.”

 Jenny is the author of thirteen books– three novels, a collection of short stories, three memoirs, and six young adult books, four of them written under a pseudonym.
-Her next published work will be STUCK IN THE MIDDLE WITH YOU, a memoir about the differences between fatherhood and motherhood, to be published in April of 2013.
+Her most recent published work is STUCK IN THE MIDDLE WITH YOU, a memoir about the differences between fatherhood and motherhood, which was published in April of 2013, .
 Stuck in the Middle holds that “having a father who became a mother has helped my sons, in turn, become better men.”

 Jenny’s memoir, She’s Not There, published by Doubleday in 2003, was one of the first bestselling works by a transgendered American; until 2001 she published under the name James Boylan.
-She’s Not There, will be released in a new and expanded edition in April 2013, and will containg a new preface, and two new afterwords– one written by JFB, bringing the story up to date, and one written by Jenny’s wife “Grace,” about the couple’s lives together and the love she and Jenny share.
-Currently in its eleventh printing, SNoT is popular both as a textbook in high schools and colleges as well as with readers’s groups.
+She’s Not There, was released in a new and expanded edition in April 2013, and now contains a new preface, and two new afterwords– one written by JFB, bringing the story up to date, and one written by Jenny’s wife “Grace,” about the couple’s lives together and the love she and Jenny share.
+SNoT is popular both as a textbook in high schools and colleges as well as with readers’s groups.
 The paperback edition contains a “readers guide” in addition to the main text, which consists not only of Jenny’s insights on “a life in two genders” but also includes an afterword by Pultizer Prize winner Richard Russo, whose friendship with James, and later with Jennifer, provides part of the books narrative.